foorester/cook/README.md

 [To be completed]

+## Notes
+This projects utilizes a customized fork of the OpenAPI generator for its server and client interface needs.
+While the original version of the generator, available at https://github.com/deepmap/oapi-codegen, remains a viable option, we have opted to use the forked version for improved code clarity.

+One concrete example highlighting is the transformation of a server interface function originally named `DeleteRecipeBooksBookIdRecipesRecipeIdIngredientsIngredientId` into `DeleteIngredient`.

 ## License

 This project is licensed under the MIT License.
 Feel free to use and modify it as per the terms of the license.